Undergraduate Student Handbook

 To become a degree candidate, a student must apply for graduation to the Institute the semester prior to the semester of graduation.

 To improve the educational experience for our students, the Associate Chair for Undergraduate and Programs and MSE conducts exit interviews with each graduating students.
 Students who have applied for graduation will be contacted to schedule their exit interviews.

 14. Engineering Certificate Programs

-The College of Engineering provides opportunities for specialized study in engineering through its certificate programs.
-Any MSE student in good academic standing can participate in the following certificate programs, all of which are multidisciplinary except Nanomaterials:
+MSE and the College of Engineering provides opportunities for specialized study in engineering through its certificate programs.
+Any MSE student in good academic standing can participate in any certificate programs offered by GT.
+MSE administers the following certificate programs:

 Students wishing to become more attractive to industry or who are thinking about materials research as a career (university, government, consulting or industrial laboratory) may find it beneficial to their professional success to obtain an M.S. in Materials Science and Engineering and possibly continue for a Ph.D.
 It is increasingly valuable for materials/ceramic/metallurgical engineers to obtain an advanced degree in materials and the large amount of general courses which must be mastered, limits the amount of specialized knowledge an undergraduate may obtain during a bachelor's program.